200-Week Moving Average Heatmap

 TL;DR

 The chart plots Bitcoin's daily close as a series of segments, each colour-coded by the four-week percentage change of the 200-week simple moving average on that day.
 The 200-week MA itself is overlaid as the lower of the two darker lines — Bitcoin's slowest support line on this site, set at exactly 1,400 daily closes.
-The colour scale runs cold to hot: near-zero rate of change at the low end, above ten percent per four weeks.
+The colour scale runs cold to hot: near-zero rate of change at the low end, above ten percent per four weeks at the high end.
+The lower pane shows that rate of change directly, so the colour assignment is auditable rather than asserted.

 The input is the daily Bitcoin USD close history (see data sources).
 For every day t: